Helen Conway-Ottenheimer

 Conway-Ottenheimer served on the executive of the youth branch of the PC Party, and became its president at age 20.
 She is a lawyer by trade and has practiced in the areas of human rights law and criminal defence.

+Conway-Ottenheimer was re-elected in the 2025 Newfoundland and Labrador general election.

+On October 29, 2025, Conway-Ottenheimer was appointed to the Executive Council as Minister of Justice and Public Safety, Attorney General, Minister Emergency Preparedness and Disaster Management, Minister of Women and Gender Equality, Minister Responsible for Access to Information and Protection of Privacy Office, Minister Responsible for the Human Rights Commission.

+Personal life

 She is married to former MHA John Ottenheimer.